mssgill/hscSphinx/database/stored_function.rst

 ================
 Stored Functions
 ================
-For making user's search more convenient, the stored functions are prepared for use.
+For making user's search more convenient, the stored functions (in other relational database, may be called Stored Procedure) are prepared for use.
 Additional to standard aggregate and other types of functions which are `originally implemented in PostgreSQL server <http://www.postgresql.org/docs/9.3/static/functions-aggregate.html>`_, some user defined functions are available on NAOJ HSC database server for HSC SSP data.
 More functions are planned to be added in near future, for example, coordinate string converter to degrees